EdBoardComputer/8BitComputer/MCodeContents.md

 * `YO+LI`   Read the Y register into the L register.
 L register selected for ALUBUSB
 * `SO+ALI`  Read the sum into the Address Register Low.
 ALUBUSA Reset to A register, ALUBUSB reset to X Register.
 Memory Bus Low set to Address Register Low.
 * `MO+LI`   Read the memory into the L Register.
-* `EO+AI`   Read the result (sum) into the A register, and reset instruction counter because of AI load.
+* `EO+AI`   Read the result (sum) into the A register, and reset microcode instruction counter because of AI load.
 * `Dummy`   Spare instruction not used.